-- 19. Trinity College students who are concerned about a possible breach of this Code, whether in respect of themselves or another student, are expected to discuss their concerns with one of the Advisors listed on the Trinity Portal. - 20.
+Students who are concerned about a possible breach of this Code, whether in respect of themselves or another student, are expected to discuss their concerns with one of the Advisors listed in the Theological School Handbook.

+Serious misconduct is defined in Appendix A. That definition is not exhaustive and characterisation of conduct as 'serious misconduct' will be a matter for the College to determine in each particular case.

 The College will treat all possible breaches of the Code seriously.
 However, the College recognises that a student's conduct may be regarded, in any given circumstance, on a scale from minor to extremely serious.
-For that reason, the processes to be applied in determining whether a breach of the Code has occurred, and what the consequences of any established breach should be, are matters reserved to the absolute discretion of the College. - 21.
-Examples of possible breaches of the Code include: - a. spreading innuendo, gossip, or rumour; - b. displaying or forwarding pornography; - c. bullying and verbal abuse; - d. assault, whether sexual or physical - e. urinating in a public place, or public nudity whether within or outside the College grounds; - f. use or sale of illicit drugs; - g. public drunkenness; - h. theft of or damage to property; - i. use of information technology in ways that contravene the regulations governing it; - j. use of cameras, including mobile phone cameras, in ways that violate the privacy of others; - k. publication, whether in print or electronically, of documents or statements that are disparaging, disrespectful misleading or untrue; - l. engaging in inappropriate external employment or activities; - m. excessive and/or repeated disruption to the learning of others during educational activities conducted by the College. - 22.
-Students must be aware that all possible breaches of this Code that are characterised by the College as capable of amounting to serious misconduct may be: - a) investigated, whether or not a person makes a complaint about the conduct;
+For that reason, the processes to be applied in determining whether a breach of the Code has occurred, and what the consequences of any established breach should be, are matters reserved to the absolute discretion of the College.

+Students must be aware that all possible breaches of this Code that are characterised by the College as capable of amounting to serious misconduct may be:

+a) investigated, whether or not a person makes a complaint about the conduct;

-b) the subject of a determination, after investigation, of whether the student concerned has engaged in serious misconduct; and capable of resulting in, after a determination, consequences such as exclusion or expulsion from the residential college, non admission to the residential college, conditional admission, termination of membership of Trinity College, termination of membership of Trinity College Foundation Studies and termination of membership of the Trinity College Theological School.
+- b) the subject of a determination, after investigation, of whether the student concerned has engaged in serious misconduct; and capable of resulting in, after a determination, consequences such as exclusion or expulsion from the residential college, non-admission to the residential college, conditional admission, termination of membership of Trinity College, termination of membership of Trinity College Foundation Studies and termination of membership of the Trinity College Theological School. - c) reported to relevant Diocesan bodies, and if appropriate, reported to external governmental authorities including the police.